josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

 > “The video draws on real grievances, including [X], but redirects them toward [Y], a simplified or misleading explanation.”

-👉 This preserves trust while preventing narrative capture
+This preserves trust while preventing narrative capture.

 ---